oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

 1. Go to http://localhost:8181/terms

 **28. Sign Up (run locally on release)**
-1. Click the sign-in button on the top nav bar
+1. Click the sign-in button on the top navigation bar
 2. Go through the login page
 3. Wait for redirection to sign up page